luskaner/aoe2DELanServer/README.md

 - Automatically start/stop the server or connect to an existing one automatically.
 - (Optional) Use an isolated metadata and profile directories to avoid potential issues with the official game.
-- (Optional) Modify the hosts file to redirect the game's API requests to the LAN server.
+- (Optional) Modify the hosts file to
+    - Redirect the game's API requests to the LAN server.
+    - Redirect the game CDN so it does not detect the official game status.
 - (Optional) Install a self-signed certificate to allow the game to connect to the LAN server.
 - Automatically find and start the game.